SiLeBAT/FSK-Lab/pages/installation.md

       </p>
     </div>
     <div class="tab-pane fade" id="fsk-mac">
       <p>On Mac it is necessary to install R 3.4.x from <a href="https://cran.r-project.org/bin/macosx/el-capitan/base/">https://cran.r-project.org/bin/macosx/el-capitan/base/</a>.
 FSK-Lab on Mac requires three packages: Rserve, miniCRAN and Cairo.
-These may be installed in the R console with: <code>install.packages(c('Rserve', 'miniCRAN', 'Cairo'))</code>.
+These may be installed in the R console with: <code>install.packages(c('Rserve', 'miniCRAN', 'svglite', 'Cairo'))</code>.
 Besides these three packages, MacOS also requires the XQuartz software which can be obtained at <a href="http://xquartz.macos-forge.org">http://xquartz.macos-forge.org</a>.
       </p>
       <p>
         The path to the R folder to be entered in KNIME (as described for Windows) should be /Library/Frameworks/R.framework/Resources/.